ethereum-optimism/superchain-ops/security-council-rehearsals/templates/r5-guardian-override/README.md

 The rehearsal will involve the following contracts:

-1. A Security Council Safe*.
+1. A Security Council Safe.
-2. A `DeputyGuardianModule`.
+2. A dummy `DeputyGuardianModule` at `0xAbCD1234ABCD1234AbCD1234ABcD1234ABCD1234`
+   - There is no need to interact with the `DeputyGuardianModule` during the rehearsal, so this 'dummy' address is used  to represent it.
 3. A Guardian Safe with that `DeputyGuardianModule` enabled on it.
 4. A `SuperchainConfig` contract, which will be paused.